Greater Sydney Commission: Formation of Greater Cities Commission

 In December 2021, NSW Premier Dominic Perrottet announced intentions for a new Cities ministry to oversee a region of 'Six Cities' encompassing Greater Sydney, the Central Coast, Newcastle, and Wollongong.
 Subsequently, the Greater Cities Commission Act 2022 came into force, creating a new regional agency known as the Greater Cities Commission, and repealing the Greater Sydney Commission Act 2015.
 The reformed Commission oversaw a broadened remit encompassing the Six Cities Region: incorporating the Eastern Harbour City, the Central River City, and Western Parkland City districts introduced under the Metropolis of Three Cities Plan as well as the Central Coast City, the Lower Hunter and Newcastle City, and the Illawarra-Shoalhaven City.

 Dissolution

 In June 2023, the newly elected Minns government announced that the staff of the Greater Cities Commission would be folded back into the Department of Planning and Environment.
-Despite this, the commission remained functional and operational as legislated.
-The Greater Cities Commission was legally dissolved on 1 January 2024 with its strategic planning functions absorbed by the new Department of Planning, Housing and Infrastructure and select other functions reverting to Investment NSW and the Office of Health and Medical Research.
+The commission was legally dissolved on 1 January 2024, with its strategic planning functions absorbed by the new Department of Planning, Housing and Infrastructure and some other functions reverting to Investment NSW and the Office of Health and Medical Research.